Cat-Lord/react-examples/Typescript-notes.md

 ### Reference
 There are other handy utilities like `Parameters<>` for example `ConstructorParameters`, etc. We can find them here in the [typescript documentation](https://www.typescriptlang.org/docs/handbook/utility-types.html);

+#### VS Code Detail
+When using Typescript in VS Code sometimes the auto-completion or other TS features can freeze.
+We solve this by restarting the TS Server.
+First we need to be in a `.js`, `.ts` or `.tsx` file and open the command palette.
+Now we must find and select the option `Restart TS server` and we are good to go.

+For more serious problems we can also find and use `Developer: Reload Window`.